-It was recently announced that no new players were voted into the National Baseball Hall of Fame, the first time since 2013 and the third time in four decades.
+In 2021 no new players were voted into the National Baseball Hall of Fame, the first time since 2013 and the third time in four decades.
 While the 2022 induction class reverses this trend and includes seven honorees, voters nowadays seem to be struggling with morality issues, ranging from performance-enhancing drugs (PEDs) to DUI arrests, domestic violence allegations and even politically incorrect tweets.
 In contrast, back in 2013, the Baseball Writers Association of America solely protested the prevalent role steroids were playing in baseball.
 From the Association’s point of view, PED users, including some of Major League Baseball’s biggest stars of the “Steroids Era” (the 1990s and 2000s), should be left out of the National Baseball Hall of Fame.

 3 reasons why they should be included: